intel/llvm/sycl/doc/extensions/MaxWorkGroupQueries/max_work_group_query.md

 # SYCL_EXT_ONEAPI_MAX_WORK_GROUP_QUERY

+## Notice

+This document describes an *experimental* API that applications can use to try out a new feature.
+Future versions of this API may change in ways that are incompatible with this experimental version.

 ## Introduction

 This extension adds functionally two new device information descriptors.
 They provide the ability to query a device for the maximum numbers of work-groups that can be submitted in each dimension as well as globally (across all dimensions).